 Most of the people groups profiled by Infomekong are classified as Unreached People Groups.
 “An unreached or least-reached people is a people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize this people group.”

-Our mission is “to see indigenous movements of reproducing churches among all Mekong peoples, obeying Jesus and His Great Commission” and we long to see the inadequate numbers of believers and resources among the people groups of the Mekong region drastically changed in order to see this mission come to fruition.
+Our mission is “to see indigenous movements of reproducing churches among all Mekong peoples, obeying Jesus and His Great Commission” and we long to see the inadequate numbers of believers and resources among the people groups of the Mekong region drastically changed!

 Some of the people groups profiled by Infomekong have large Christian populations in one country, and are now being encouraged to take the gospel to their brothers and sisters across international borders.
 Others have no known Christian population and no current missionary presence.
 These people groups are considered both unreached and “unengaged.”